 The other major problem with communism and socialism is that not only are the major leaders almost completely ignorant of economics or the needs or wants of their people, but it is very difficult to remove them, in spite of their detriment to the economy.
 Even when a communist, such as Hugo Chávez in Venezuela, is elected in a democratic election, his primary goal was to retain his own power, even as the economy crumbled around him, because of gross mismanagement.

 Capitalism works best because it promotes competition so that only the most efficient businesses survive.
-Survival requires that the business owners are knowledgeable about their business and can manage it effectively, that they can minimize costs to produce their product or service, and that they know what people want.
+Survival requires that the business owners be knowledgeable about their business and able to manage it effectively, that they can minimize costs to produce their product or service, and that they know what people want.
 Otherwise, the business will fail, as most do.

 Thus, capitalism provides the best means of achieving the efficient allocation of the factors of production and providing society with the goods and services that it most desires at the lowest possible cost.
-Hence, the production possibility frontier is maximized, providing the greatest benefit to society with the available scarce resources.
+Capitalism maximizes the production possibility frontier, providing the greatest benefit to society with the available scarce resources.